uilianries/imgui/About-the-IMGUI-paradigm.md

 TODO: Each of those points should be explained with a paragraph.
 We could also describe how common UI libraries (of all types) stand on a given axis.
 We could also describe less explored paths and envision what new UI libraries could do.

 It's particularly important we develop this section to dissociate the promise (sometimes unfulfilled) vs current implementation.
-The full -feature bell-and-whistle promise is more likely to be ever full-filled by a UI libary if people understand that it can.
+The full-feature bell-and-whistle promise is more likely to be ever fulfilled by a UI library if people understand that it is possible.

 ### Vurtun's write-up